danisztls/arbie/DEV.md

 Try to follow [manpage style guide](https://liw.fi/manpages/).

 ## ToDo
-### Fix
-- Systemd service isn't working.
-It's failing to read config possible due to a change on how env work on systemd.

 ### Improve
 - Improve documentation to cover common tasks like initing borg/gocrypts, list, fsck, mounting.
 - Improve README to describe the program in a more direct/honest way.
 Arbie is a script to integrate and automate Borg, Gocryptfs and Rclone.
 Batteries includes.